Private Jet Maintenance Considerations

 How Often Is Maintenance Required

 Frequency of maintenance requirements vary from one aircraft to the next.
-The SOR states that preventive maintenance should be performed on aircrafts that fly 25 hours or less.
+The SOR states that preventive maintenance should be performed on aircraft that fly 25 hours or less.
 Minor maintenance should be performed at 100 flying hours.
 Frequency of maintenance is dependent upon on the operation, climate change, storage facilities, and age of the aircraft.

 When Does an Aircraft Need Inspection?